Skip to main content Skip to navigation

 About Me

-I'm a first year PhD student at the Department of Computer Science, under the supervision of Dmitry Chistikov and Carsten Maple.
+I'm a third year PhD student at the Department of Computer Science, under the supervision of Dmitry Chistikov and Carsten Maple.
 My research is funded by the Feuer International Scholarship in Artificial Intelligence.

 My work falls under the Theory and Foundations research theme, and my primary areas of interest are automata theory, model-checking, and computational complexity theory.
 More specifically, I'm currently focusing on determining how efficiently we can verify the safety of program code, that is, I am interested in the fine-grained complexity of automaton emptiness problems.
 I have also worked on the verification of timed systems, concurrent systems, and timed logic for signals.